-In Maya, how you export content so it is viewable in Lens depends on the workflow:
+In Maya, how you export content so it is viewable in Lens depends on several factors.
+Below we’ll cover the most common cases and workflows.
+We’re only covering exporting an FBX because that’s what is built into Maya.

 - Import the model: